Table of contents:

 Business nowadays have changed from traditional payment systems (such as direct bank transfer or cash) to online payment gateways because of the efficiency and convenience of instant payment, secure transfer, credibility and other valuable benefits.
+So, How many types of payment gateway?
+What are advantages and disadvantages of payment gateway?

 A payment gateway is an application that is used to complete and secure transactions.
 The main purpose is to authorize payment and process credit/ debit cards for online business or brick-and-mortar stores.